bor0/gidti/manuscript/chapter5.md

 and_comm (And_intro a b) = And_intro b a
 ```

-As we’ve discussed, we can use product types to encode pairs.
+As we've discussed, we can use product types to encode pairs.
 Now we can note the following similarities with our earlier definition of `swap`:

 1. `And_intro` is equivalent to constructing a product type
 1. Left-elimination, which is a pattern match of `And_intro a _` is equivalent to the first element of the product type
 1. Right-elimination, which is a pattern match of `And_intro _ b` is equivalent to the second element of the product type

+TODO: Exercises.

 ## 5.3.
 IO